Back

 The FDA’s Accelerated Approval Pathway was started in 1992.
 It makes it faster to get drugs approved for serious conditions.
 This program lets the FDA okay drugs using surrogate endpoints.
 These are signs that suggest a drug works without directly measuring its effects.

 Surrogate endpoints can be lab tests, imaging results, or physical signs.
 For instance, the FDA might okay a cancer drug if it shows tumor shrinkage.
 Even without waiting for long-term survival data.
 This way, promising treatments can reach patients years sooner than usual.
+Starting in 2025, the FDA has placed increased emphasis on earlier confirmatory trials for accelerated approvals.
+The FDA now requires these trials to be underway before or at the time of accelerated approval, setting stricter milestones and potentially delaying some approvals if not met.
+Failure to diligently pursue or meet these milestones can lead to the withdrawal of approval.

 • Over 290 new drugs and biologics for serious illnesses have been approved